Chapter 1: Winter 1197

 “Leave!”
 Cedric barked, slamming his fist down upon the arm of his chair.
 He turned his fiercest scowl upon her.
 “And make it known that I am not to be disturbed.”

-Then he tipped his face into his hand and sought desperately to discover some sense in this new tragedy, but there was none to be found.
+Then he tipped his face into his hand and sought desperately to find some sense in this new tragedy.
 Rowena was dutiful to her husband, for all she had ever been defiant of her guardian, and devout in her observations.
 What wrong she had committed to earn such repeated heartbreak Cedric could not fathom.
 Except, perhaps, that it was one more manifestation of the curse upon his own house, doomed to fade into obscurity in an England that had no more use for the relics of its past.

-The creak of the door on its hinges disturbed his thoughts, igniting his welling sorrow into a sudden rage, and he did not raise his eyes as he snarled, “I gave orders I was not to be disturbed.”
+The creak of the door on its hinges disturbed his thoughts, igniting his welling sorrow into a sudden rage.
+He did not raise his eyes as he snarled, “I gave orders I was not to be disturbed.”

 “Forgive me, my lord,” a subdued voice murmured, very different from that of the fled handmaid.
-Cedric’s eyes flew open in time witness the door swinging slowly back toward its mate.
+Cedric’s eyes flew open in time to see the door swinging slowly back toward its mate.

 “Wait,” he called, short and sharp.
 “Come inside.”

 The door paused, wavering for an uncertain moment.
 Then it opened again, and Wamba slipped through the narrow gap.
-He kept his eyes lowered as he closed the door quietly behind him, before he turned and Cedric could see him clearly.
+He kept his eyes lowered as he closed the door quietly behind him.
+Then he turned and Cedric saw him clearly.
 His face was ashen, and tears stood in his eyes.

-“You’ve heard, then,” Cedric sighed, suddenly unspeakably weary.
+“You’ve heard, then,” Cedric said, suddenly unspeakably weary.

 “We have all heard.”
 Wamba approached Cedric on quiet feet, every word and gesture slow with caution.
 He need not have troubled himself.
 The mere sight of him was an immediate balm to Cedric, for all his pride would scarce have allowed him to ask for it.